Jubal Lee Young

 Young currently lives in the Nashville area with his daughter, and continues to make music his way, and for his own reasons.

 You can find Jubal Lee Young’s back catalog on your favorite streaming services, and he is regularly in the studio making new music of many kinds.
 Stay tuned.
-His latest, "This Is What Democracy Looks Like" hits digital services on August 27.

 “Jubal goes out on the edge and doesn't just survive, He triumphs.
 There is an acceptance of The Great What Is, an unflinching attitude that blossoms into a flat-out joy in being alive. ”